sg-crest A Singapore Government Agency Website

 3. Court decides on the dispositional orders

 The court will determine the appropriate orders, called dispositional orders.
-Before making the decision, the judge may call for a probation suitability report and discuss the case with a probation officer and 2 panel advisers.
+Before making the decision, the judge may call for a probation suitability report and discuss the case with a probation officer and two panel advisers.
 In certain cases, the judge may call for a case conference before deciding on the orders.

 Find out about the types of dispositional orders.

-4. Court monitors the youth's progress
+4. Court monitors the youth offender's progress

 Need help?